nis65/multiroom/README.md

 ### Test ALSA input (if present and desired)

 * Open the `alsamixer` again, but switch to the *Capture* Settings using the `F4` key.
 * Connect an audio source to the analog input (3.5mm stereo jack on DAC+ADC).
-This can be a mobile with a headphone jack (pump up the volume to 100% !), or the **REC** outputs of your amp.
+This can be a mobile with a headphone jack (pump up the volume on the mobile to 100% !), or the **REC** outputs of your amp.
-* This test is the right moment to check out the input gain jumpers on the DAC+ADC.
+* It's time now to check out the input gain jumpers on the DAC+ADC.
 I left them in the default position (+0dB), but you have the option to add a 12dB or even 32dB gain with the jumpers.
 Be aware: It's digital audio processing, there is an absolute maximum peak value: if you are amplifying too much, you will have distortion.
 You should get as near as possible to 100% (maximize signal/noise ratio), but never reach it!
 * Find out the correct source with `arecord -L` (output similar - or identical ? - to above)
-* You can test whether you receive any sound by using the `arec` VU meter:
+* You can test whether you receive any sound by using the `arec` VU meter (the last line on stdout should show some movement)

         arecord -f cd -D dsnoop:CARD=sndrpihifiberry,DEV=0 -vv -V stereo /dev/null